basteyy/webstatt/README.md

 $website->run();
 ```

-In case you wanna use templates, you need to create a template file.
+In case you want to use templates, you need to create a template file.
 The project strucutre could be something like:

 ```text
 public/index.php